perception30/LearnJavaSpringBoot/01_Introduction.md

 | **Scalability**             | Excellent for enterprise applications              | Highly scalable for modern web applications |
 | **Tooling and IDE Support** | Superior (IntelliJ IDEA, Eclipse)                  | Excellent (VS Code)                         |

-## Subtopic 3: Setting Up the Development Environment
+## 3: Setting Up the Development Environment

 Setting up a robust development environment is crucial for efficient and effective development.
 This section guides you through configuring your system for Java and Spring Boot development.